BorisRado/azure-functions-serverless-tutorial/README.md

 If you don't have an application ready, follow along!
 We'll be creating a very simple application that has two endpoints:
 * `POST /movies`: insert a new movie.
 The name of the movie to be inserted must be contained in the body of the request;
-* `GET /movies`: get list of all movies;
+* `GET /movies`: get a list of all the inserted movies;

 For simplicity, the application won't even be connected to an external database.
 Of course, this is a bad practice, because when designing a serverless application, not unlike when designing a microservices application, we should ensure, that the single instances running the application are stateless, i.e. that no data is stored in memory.
 In our case, instead of storing the movie names in an external and persistent database, we store the movies in the local memory.
-Because of that, we may loose the data for example when the application is restarted.
+Because of that, we may lose the data, for example when the application is restarted.
 If you want to create a more serious application, you may refer to the sample project available in [this Github repository](https://github.com/BorisRado/azure-functions-serverless-tutorial-jdbc), or take any application from [kumuluzee-samples repository](https://github.com/kumuluz/kumuluzee-samples) and proceed to the next section, *Testing locally*.

 First, create the skeleton application:
 ```bash